datastax/dsbulk/manual/settings.md

 The following formats are supported:

-* An integer indicating number of microseconds since epoch.
-* A valid date-time format; the string will be parsed using the following settings: `codec.timestamp` and `codec.timeZone`; see the `codec` section for more information on accepted date-time formats.
+* Alphanumeric: a valid date-time format; the value will be parsed using the following settings: `codec.timestamp` and `codec.timeZone`.

-Note that the second format has milliseconds-precision at best, not microseconds.
+* Numeric: a numeric timestamp; the value will be parsed using the following settings: `codec.unit` and `codec.epoch`.

+See the `codec` section for more information on accepted date-time formats.

 If not specified, inserts/updates use current time of the system running the tool.

+Query timestamps for Cassandra and DSE have microsecond resolution; any sub-microsecond information specified here will be lost.
 For more information, see the [CQL Reference](https://docs.datastax.com/en/dse/5.1/cql/cql/cql_reference/cql_commands/cqlInsert.html#cqlInsert__timestamp-value).

 Default: **&lt;unspecified&gt;**.